Hams3c/ansible_scripts/README.md

-# cmd_utils
+# About
-quick scripts for administering the home network
+This is a set of scripts I developed to assist in some of the common, repeatable tasks I frequently perform.